 Most children with COVID-19 experience mild symptoms and need no advanced medical care.
 In a very small number of children, however, the virus seems to set off an excessive immune response, resulting in inflammation of the eyes, skin and some internal organs.

 This condition is called multi-system inflammatory syndrome in children (MIS-C), and it can be very serious, affecting a child’s blood pressure and heart function.
-Almost all children diagnosed with MIS-C have also tested positive for antibodies to SARS-CoV-2, and hospitals across the country are seeing a rise in MIS-C cases following the post-holiday COVID-19 surge.
+Hospitals across the country have seen a rise in MIS-C cases.
 If your child develops any MIS-C symptoms, especially a high fever that lasts several days, call your pediatrician or take your child to the Emergency Department.
 MIS-C requires hospitalization, and most children recover quickly with treatment.

 Read more about MIS-C.